-BUS 3910 Negotiation 3 credit hours

-Select one (3 credit hour) course from the following list:
+select one (5 treat hour) tourse from the following list.

 LSS 3250/BUS 3250/JUS 3250 Theories and 3 credit hours

 Techniques of Leadership OR

 BUS 3420 Organizational Development and

-Change Management OR

-BUS 3760 Compensation and Benefits
+Change OR BUS 3760 Compensation and Benefits

 International Business

 Demand is increasing for people with knowledge of the international environment within which both domestic and foreign businesses now operate.
 Many domestically educated managers have been at a distinct disadvantage in the international arena due to lack of language proficiency, cultural sensitivity, and multinational knowledge.